Backpack Colombia: Colombia’s Choco Region Guide

 What can or will I do in the Choco?

-Whale Watching – This is the #1 reason for tourism to the coast.
+Whale Watching – Whale watching along Colombia’s Pacific Coast is one of the main draws for the region.
 As amazing as this is, there are far more things to experience.
 The season runs from July-November.

 Surfing – Yes.
 Surfing is available here and some good breaks are at your fingertips.
 Termales, & El Valle have shore breaks but is dependent on daily conditions.
 Advanced surfers should hire a boat to Termales point for the coasts best reef break.